Anton Zingarevich

-Anton Zingarevich (Russian: Антон Зингаревич) is a Russian businessman best known for being the former owner of Reading Football Club, who play in the English Championship.
+Anton Zingarevich (Russian: Антон Зингаревич) is a Russian businessman best known for being the former owner of Reading Football Club, who play in EFL League One of the English football league.
 Zingarevich's bid to take over the club was announced in January 2012, and he formally purchased the club on 29 May 2012.
 Since then, Zingarevich has had minimum interest in the running of the club, however did make the decision to sack manager Brian McDermott, and the subsequent employment of Nigel Adkins.
+On 2 June 2014, Reading announced that Anton Zingarevich had left the board of the club.

 Early life and education

 Zingarevich is the son of Boris Zingarevich, a Russian multi-billionaire.
+Zingarevich attended Thornlow Senior School in Weymouth, Dorset, from the age of 14.
 At the age of 16, Zingarevich began education at Bearwood College, near Wokingham, England, studying there for two years.
-Whilst studying at Bearwood, Zingarevich would watch Reading F.C. play at Elm Park.
+Whilst studying at Bearwood, Zingarevich would watch Reading F.C. play at Elm Park and in his free time he would play Football Manager.

 Football

 Everton

-In 2004, Zingarevich was linked with a £20m takeover of Everton.
-However, the deal was never completed, with Boris Zingarevich issuing a statement saying neither he nor Anton would be purchasing a football club.